 The University of Akron - Wayne College provides special services to differently abled students through the Learning Center.
 The services are individualized and help students become more independent without separating them from the rest of the college community.
-The Learning Center extends opportunities and provides support to both physically and learning disabled students.
+The Learning Center extends opportunities and provides support to students with physical and learning disabilities.

-To obtain special services, make an appointment with Julia Beyeler.
+To obtain special services, make an appointment with Dr. Julia Beyeler.
 A diagnosis of the disability must be provided to qualify for services.
 Services designated by the diagnosis will be provided.